 After a year of travel I’ve read A LOT of books.
-Some have been travel focused and others not, but I wanted to create a list of my favorite books that have inspired my travel in hopes they’ll inspire yours too!
+Some have been travel-focused and others not, but I wanted to create a list of my favorite books that have inspired my travel in hopes they’ll inspire yours too!
 Some of these have kept me going along the way and others I read before my trip.
-Each one is special in its own way and I recommend for you to read them all.
+Each one is special in its own way and I recommend for you read them all.

 Here are my top 12 best travel books to inspire you to travel!

 1. What I Was Doing While You Were Breeding by Kristin Newman

 I read this book before my year-long trip around the world and MAN OH MAN did it inspire me to go out into the world and enjoy myself.
 It made me feel good about the stage of life I was in at the time and that the things I was feeling about career and travel were normal.
 It also made me realize it didn’t matter my age, I could still get out and follow my dreams!